-An assessment in line with the thresholds at Annex C which considers:

-- CT1, CT2, CT3 and CT10 of Plan:MK. - the proposed development and site layout (particularly proposed transport access and layout across all modes of transport); - information about neighbouring uses, amenity and character, and existing functional classification of the nearby road network; - data about existing public transport provision, including provision/frequency of services and proposed public transport changes; - the travel characteristics of the proposed development, including movements across all modes of transport that would result from the development and in the vicinity of the site; - likely trips from committed development in the area; - data about current traffic flows on links and at junctions (including by different modes of transport and the volume and type of vehicles) and identification of critical links and junctions on the highway network; - the injury accident records on the public highway in the vicinity of the site access for the most recent 5year period; - the likely associated environmental impacts of transport related to the development, particularly in relation to proximity to environmentally sensitive areas (such as AQMAs or noise sensitive areas); - measures to improve the accessibility of the location (such as provision/enhancement of nearby rights of way and cycle path linkages) where necessary to make the development acceptable in planning terms; - parking facilities in the area and the parking strategy of the development; - ways of encouraging sustainability by reducing the need to travel; and - measures to mitigate the residual impacts of development (such as improvements to the public transport network, introducing walking and cycling facilities, physical improvements to existing roads).
+Transport assessment An assessment in line with the thresholds at Annex C which considers: CT1, CT2, CT3 and CT10 of assessinelli Plan:MK. the proposed development and site layout (particularly proposed transport access and layout across all modes of transport); information about neighbouring uses, amenity and sharester, and evicting functional classification of character, and existing functional classification of the nearby road network; data about existing public transport provision, including provision (frequency of convisos and including provision/frequency of services and proposed public transport changes;the travel characteristics of the proposed development, including movements across all modes of transport that would result from the development and in the vicinity of the site; likely trips from committed development in the area; data about current traffic flows on links and at junctions (including by different modes of transport and the volume and type of vehicles) and identification of critical links and junctions on the highway network; the injury accident records on the public highway in the vicinity of the site access for the most recent 5- year period; the likely associated environmental impacts of transport related to the development, particularly in relation to proximity to environmentally sensitive areas (such as AQMAs or noise sensitive areas); measures to improve the accessibility of the location (such as provision/enhancement of nearby rights of way and cycle path linkages) where necessary to make the development acceptable in planning terms; an assessment of parking facilities in the area and the parking strategy of the development; ways of encouraging sustainability by reducing the need to travely and need to travel; and measures to mitigate the residual impacts of development (such as improvements to the public transport network, introducing walking and cycling facilities, physical improvements to existing roads). identices, physical improvements to existing roads).
 In general, assessments should be based on normal traffic flow and usage conditions (e.g. non-school holiday periods, typical weather conditions, lack of planned roadworks) but it may be necessary to consider the implications for any regular peak traffic and usage periods (such as rush hours).
 The timeframe that the assessment covers should be agreed with the relevant highway authority/ies in advance.

 Requirement Description Policy drivers Transport statement A 'lighter touch' evaluation compared to a transport assessment, more proportionate to the potential impact of the development (i.e. in the case of developments with anticipated limited transport impacts) but following the same principles of a full assessment, as required in line with the thresholds at Annex C. CT1, CT2, CT3 and CT10 of Plan:MK.
 Utilities assessment An assessment of the existing capacity of utility services, such as water, drainage, gas, electricity and telecommunications; whether those services can support the proposed development and, if relevant, what mitigation/off-site improvements to the network are necessary.
 INF1 of Plan:MK Viability appraisal An 'open book' appraisal of the economics of delivering the proposed development on the site concerned, using the latest available build costs as published by BCIS and property values relevant to the locale.
 Profit levels should be reflective of the level of risk associated with a site and the tenure mix proposed.
-INF1 of Plan:MK The appraisal should follow the standardised inputs into viability assessment.
-Estimated abnormal costs and site-specific infrastructure costs must be supported by tender costs and/or a quantity surveyor's schedule.
+INF1 of Plan:MK The appraisal should follow the standardised inputs into viability assessment .
+Estimated abnormal costs and site- specific infrastructure costs must be supported by tender costs and/or a quantity surveyor's schedule.
 The appraisal must be accompanied by an undertaking by the applicant to cover the Council's costs in engaging an independent viability consultant.
 Please also see paragraphs 1.27 and 1.28 in respect of publication of the appraisal.

-◄ Start of the Annex
+Start of the Annex

-◄ Contents
+Contents